-If you are reading this, chances are you have thought about adopting a dog.
+If you are reading this, chances are you have thought about if you should adopt a dog.
 Congrats!
 Hopefully, you have already read my article about things to consider before getting a dog, found here.
 If so, then you are ready to start thinking about HOW you want to adopt your new friend.
 It can be overwhelming.
 You could also think you want a dog from somewhere, and realize that’s not the best fit for you.
 For some reason, the starting of everything seems to always be the most confusing.
 But Fear Not!
 I’m here to help alleviate that fear and make this process easier and more enjoyable!

 Dog adoption comes with time and money.
 Sure, you will have to purchase your dog, but you also don’t want to forget about their everyday needs!
 Make sure you check out my post of 6 Products you should be buying from Amazon.
 You will save so much time and money, especially in the beginning getting things like food, toys, bed, and more!
 But back to adopting a pupppy

 For some people this process comes naturally, some requires weeks, even months of research to figure out which way is best for them.
 The intent of this post is to show you ALL options for adoptions (Hehe, see that rhythm there ) so you can spend less time researching HOW to adopt and more time finding your new roommate.

 As I said, there are a lot of different ways in which owners can go about adopting a new dog into their families, and there are pros and cons to each way.
 Today I am going to talk about five different adoption pathways new owners can go down when getting their pet.